-- 4.14 In order to reaffirm this, we have also considered housing completions over the five year period from 2014/15 to 2018/19.
-The analysis shown in the Table below demonstrates that there has been a notable shift in the balance of completions between Chorley and Preston (with completions in Preston increasing by 302% over the more recent five year period); whilst completions in South Ribble have increased in absolute terms. - 4.15 This is inherently linked to the City Deal which is expected to have a greater impact in South Ribble over the coming years and continue to influence Preston and South Ribble for a number of years to come.
+- 4.16 We have also considered housing completions over the five year period from 2014/15 to 2018/19 the most recent period for which data is available.
+The analysis shown in the Table below demonstrates that there has been a notable shift in the balance of completions between Chorley and Preston (with completions in Preston increasing by 302% over the more recent five year period); whilst completions in South Ribble have increased in absolute terms.
+Over this period 39% of completions were in Chorley, 38% in Preston and 23% in South Ribble.
+The analysis clearly shows how the base period can affect the distribution of development significantly. - 4.17 The distribution of growth in the more recent period is inherently linked to the City Deal which is expected to have a greater impact in South Ribble over the coming years and continue to influence Preston and South Ribble for a number of years to come.
 Readdressing the distribution across the three authorities to be more reflective of the City Deal aspirations is an important consideration which feeds into our recommendation in this section.